Hagtronics/Prologix-GPIB-USB-Controller-KISS-Driver-for-Python/README.md

    place code here
    ```

 That's all!
-If you know the basic SCPI commands that you need to make a measurement, then that is all you need.
+If you know the basic SCPI commands that you need to configure your instrument, and make a measurement, then that is all you need.

 Tested on: Windows 7, 10 & 11 with Python 3.12.
 Since the heart of the code is based on PySerial and PySerial is cross platform, this driver should work on any OS that PySerial supports.